Robust Intrinsic and Extrinsic Calibration of RGB-D Cameras: Experimental Evaluation

 \subsubsection{Global Correction Map Functions}

 Before evaluating the global correction map $\G$, as we did for the undistortion map $\U$, we analyze the sample sets generated to compute the map to evince the most appropriate function type to fit to the data.
 A first analysis of the error has been reported in \sectref{sec:depth_error_model}, in \figref{fig:average_distance_error}.
 Such error was computed by evaluating the difference between the average depth of a distorted point cloud and the measurements provided by a laser distance meter.
-Our sample sets, instead, contain pairs $(\widehat{d}, d_{\pi_\map{B}})$, where $\widehat{d}$ is the depth value after the undistortion phase, and $d_{\pi_\map{B}}$ is the expected depth, i.e. the depth of the pixel as if it were laying on checkerboard-defined plane $\pi_\map{B}$.
-Even in this case we tried to fit polynomial functions with different degrees: in \figref{fig:g_sample_sets_analysis} we report a comparison between quadratic and linear functions for two of the four sample sets used to generate the global correction map.
+Our sample sets, instead, contain pairs $(\widehat{z}, z_{\pi_\map{B}})$, where $\widehat{z}$ is the depth value after the undistortion phase, and $z_{\pi_\map{B}}$ is the expected depth, i.e. the depth of the pixel as if it were laying on checkerboard-defined plane $\pi_\map{B}$.
+Even in this case we tried to fit polynomial functions with different degrees: in \figref{fig:g_sample_sets_analysis} we report a comparison between quadratic and linear functions for two of the four sample sets used to generate the global correction map (we used in this case a SL sensor).
 From the figure, it is clear that linear functions are not suitable since they do not fit properly to the data.
 A further confirmation of this fact is visible in \figref{fig:G_changing_poly_degree}, where the results of the calibration process varying the maximum degree of the polynomials from 1 to 4 is reported.

-Moving a cloud along the $z$-axis is the same as moving one of the sensors along the same axis.
-For this reason, to avoid problems in the optimization phase (i.e. one parameter can be increased and the other decreased of the same amount and the error evaluation does not change), for these polynomials we set the constant factor to zero.

-All the calibrations reported in the following were performed treating each $\f{g}_{u, v}(\cdot)$ as a quadratic function with the constant factor set to zero.
+All the calibrations of the SL sensors reported in the following were performed treating each $\f{g}_{u, v}(\cdot)$ as a quadratic function with the constant factor set to zero.

+We repeated such tests also for the ToF camera, in this case testing a 3-degree and a 6-degree polynomial, that are functions suitable to model the wiggling error, as reported by \cite{FoixSensors2011}.
+We reported the better results using the 6-degree polynomial with non zero constant factor: all the calibrations of the ToF sensor reported in the following were performed using this function.